The flag of the Netherlands represents its history, symbols, and tradition.

 As said, the Netherlands flag has three horizontal bands of equal size in color.
 In top-down, red (bright vermilion), white (bright white), and blue (blue cobalt).
 The ratio is 2:3 (height/width).

-Considered one of the Dutch maximum symbols, it is the oldest tricolor flag of the world in use.
+Considered one of the Dutch maximum symbols, it is the oldest tricolor flag in the world in use.

 The Netherlands flag: Exact colors